2000 Metro Atlantic Athletic Conference baseball tournament

-The 2000 Metro Atlantic Athletic Conference baseball tournament took place on May 21 and 22, 2000.
-The top four regular season finishers of the league's teams met in the single-elimination tournament held at Dutchess Stadium in Wappingers Falls, New York. won their first tournament championship and earned the conference's automatic bid to the 2000 NCAA Division I baseball tournament.
+The 2000 Metro Atlantic Athletic Conference baseball tournament took place on May 21, 2000.
+The top four regular season finishers of the league's teams participated in the tournament held at Dutchess Stadium in Wappingers Falls, New York.
+Play began on May 18 in a double-elimination format before inclement weather forced the conference to restart the tournament in a single-elimination format held entirely on May 21. won their first tournament championship and earned the conference's automatic bid to the 2000 NCAA Division I baseball tournament.

 Seeding

 The top four teams were seeded one through four based on their conference winning percentage.
 They then played a single-elimination tournament.